Lost Voyage

 1

-Add rhum agricole, sherry, cinnamon syrup, lemon juice, and orange juice to a shaker.
+Add rhum agricole, sherry, cinnamon syrup, lemon juice, orange juice, and cubed ice to a shaker.

 2